assay-it/assay-it.github.io/getting-started.md

   - title: Sign In with GitHub
     image: /images/getting-started/01-authorize.png
     description: |
       Please use your GitHub account to sign in with assay.it.
-Our service requires only access to your public profile, public repositories and access to commit status on repositories connected with assay.it.
+It requires only access to your public profile, public repositories and commit status on repositories connected with assay.it.
 Later, you can upgrade the account with access to private repositories and organizations.

   - title: Fork Example
     image: /images/getting-started/02-fork.png
     description: |
-      We have crafted a simple demo application <a href="https://github.com/assay-it/sample.assay.it" target="_blank"><b>assay-it/sample.assay.it</b></a>.
+      Use simple example application <a href="https://github.com/assay-it/sample.assay.it" target="_blank"><b>assay-it/sample.assay.it</b></a>.
 Fork it to your own GitHub account and then add to the service workspace.

   - title: Confirm Quality
     image: /images/getting-started/03-confirm.png
     description: |
-      Launch the quality assessment job with this example.
+      Launch the quality assessment job for this example.
 It implements a minimal quality assessment using <a href="https://github.com/assay-it/sample.assay.it/blob/master/suite.go" target="_blank">Behavior as a Code</a>.

 ##
 ## big call for action footer